 Possessives and Attributives

 Q. I think there’s a contradiction in your examples of the correct use of apostrophes.
-Section 7.20 states that in the case of a place-name ending with “s,” the “s’s” formation is not used; e.g., the United States’.
+CMOS 7.20 states that in the case of a place-name ending with “s,” the “s’s” formation is not used; e.g., the United States’.
 However, 7.17 uses Kansas’s as an example of proper usage.
 Is that correct?

 A. Kansas’s is indeed correct.
-The tricky part of section 7.20 says to omit the extra s from place-names ending in s “with a plural form,” and Kansas doesn’t qualify as a plural form, even though it happens to end in s (singular Kansas; plural Kansases; there is no singular Kansa).
+The tricky part of paragraph 7.20 says to omit the extra s from place-names ending in s “with a plural form,” and Kansas doesn’t qualify as a plural form, even though it happens to end in s (singular Kansas; plural Kansases; there is no singular Kansa).
 The form of States, in contrast, is plural (singular state; plural states), even though the proper noun United States is singular.
 Plural forms ending in s take an apostrophe without a second s, whether the word is singular or plural: the United States’ reputation.
 But singular forms like Kansas take that second s, and thus it’s Kansas’s.